sunfanglin/memo/LinuxBasics.md

 ---

 ## Linux Distributions
-A Linux distribution (distro) is a packaged version of the Linux operating system, containing the Linux kernel, system utilities, and applications.
+A Linux distribution (distro) is a packaged version of the Linux operating system, containing the**Linux kernel, system utilities, and applications**.
 Popular distributions include:
 - **Ubuntu**: User-friendly and widely used for desktops.
 - **Fedora**: Focuses on cutting-edge technologies.
 - **CentOS/RHEL**: Known for stability, used in enterprise environments.